BrunaRihl/ZodiacPairs-Memory-Game/README.md

 [Adobe Express](https://www.adobe.com/br/express/feature/image/resize): utilized for image manipulation and resizing.

-Paint: used to edit the images.
+MS Paint: used to edit the images.

 [Logo](https://logo.shapefactory.co/?a=3EBDF8&b=7661C5): utilized to create the logo.